 Games Workshop

-Exploring Space Marines we’ve painted: From Loyalist Chapters to Chaos Legions
+Exploring Space Marines we’ve painted: From Loyalist to Chaos: Miniature Painting Service

 When we think about the Space Marine factions we’ve worked on, it’s clear that there’s more to them than just their color schemes.
 Every chapter and legion tells a story—whether it’s of loyalty to the Imperium or rebellion against it.
 Our role is to bring those stories to life through paint.
 Loyalist factions like the Raven Guard or the Blood Angels come with a sense of duty and history, while Chaos factions like the Word Bearers or the Death Guard challenge us to capture their darker, more chaotic nature.